austin-lai/TryHackMe-WriteUp/TryHackMe(THM)Dogcat/README.md

 ![cat](cat.png)

-We have most of the enumeration, but nothing yield any outcome.
+We have done most of the enumeration, but nothing yield any outcome.

 The dogs and cats picture are randomly given from the images folder - dogs and cats.